hocinehacherouf/ansible-windows/deck/main.md

 ---

+### Ansible Lint

+- Ansible Lint is a command-line tool for linting playbooks, roles and collections
+- Promotes best pratices
+- Helps you to upgrade your code to work with newer versions of Ansible
+- Automated lint on pull requests checks (ci pipelines)

+:information_source: VSCode extension for Ansible (for windows users 👉 `WSL is required`)

+---

 ### Usage of tags

 If you have a large playbook, it may be useful to run/skip only specific parts of it instead of running the entire playbook.
 You can do this with Ansible tags: